All the Little Animals I Have Eaten 2017-2020

 • Finalist, Governor General’s Literary Award for Drama: The Pochsy Plays

-• 5 Dora Mavor Moore Award Nominations for Crawlspace: Best Play, Production (Videofag), Direction (Sandra Balcovske), Lighting (Patrick Lavender), Set (Lavender).
+• Five Dora Mavor Moore Award nominations for Crawlspace: Best Play, Production (Videofag), Direction (Sandra Balcovske), Lighting (Patrick Lavender), Set (Lavender).
 (Dora Award for Patrick Lavender’s Set Design)

-• Winner, Alberta Writers Guild Award for Drama: Drama: Pilot Episode
+• Winner, Alberta Writers Guild Award: Drama: Pilot Episode

 • Winner, Calgary Critics Award, Best New Play: Drama: Pilot Episode